NethermindEth/shutter-validator-registration/README.md

 # Shutter Validator Registration Scripts

-- Set up your execution client from the [Nethermind Shutter branch](https://github.com/NethermindEth/nethermind/tree/da931d84f900e93883134d7073e871434982ac6a), ensuring that all submodules are checked out
+- Set up your execution client from the [Nethermind Shutter branch](https://github.com/NethermindEth/nethermind/tree/feature/gnosis-shutter-release)
 - Generate your validator signing keys keystore file with the [generator tool](https://github.com/gnosischain/validator-data-generator/tree/master)
 - Create a burner address that will be used to submit the registrations
 - Create a .env file, following the following format: